Types of Orthodontic Emergencies and How to Handle Them

 The sound of a crushed retainer will stay with you for a long time!
 After you have recovered from the first shock of discovering that your retainer has been broken, the first thing you should do is examine it.

 If you are unable to secure an appointment with an orthodontist right away, your next best option is to protect your teeth by purchasing a mouthguard that is sold in stores without a prescription.
-You could also be able to discover a retainer that is only temporary and that you can use until your appointment.
+You could also be able to discover a temporary retainer that you can use until your appointment.

 Needing an orthodontic appointment?